-- review of the Company's audited consolidated financial statements with management; - review of the unaudited interim financial statements and Forms 10-Q prepared each quarter by the Company; - review of the Company's Disclosure Committee practices and the certifications prepared each quarter in accordance with Sections 302 and 906 of the Sarbanes-Oxley Act of 2002; - review with management of the critical accounting estimates on which the financial statements are based, as well as its evaluation of alternative accounting treatments; - · receipt of management representations that the Company's financial statements were prepared in accordance with GAAP; - review, with management, the internal auditors and Deloitte, of management's assessment of the effectiveness of the Company's internal control over financial reporting; - · review, with legal counsel and management, of contingent liabilities; - receipt of the written disclosures and letter from Deloitte required by the Public Company Accounting Oversight Board Ethics and Independence Rule 3526, Communication with AFCs Concerning Independence; and - review, with Deloitte, of Deloitte's independence, the audited consolidated financial statements, the matters required to be discussed by Auditing Standard No. 16 Communications with AFCs, as amended, and other matters, including Rule 2-07 of SEC Regulation S-X.
+- review of the Company's audited consolidated financial statements with management; - . review of the unaudited interim financial statements and Forms 10-Q prepared each quarter by the Company; - . review of the Company's Disclosure Committee practices and the certifications prepared each guarter in accordance with Sections 302 and 906 of the Sarbanes-Oxley Act of 2002; - review with management of the critical accounting estimates on which the financial statements are based, as well as its evaluation of alternative accounting treatments; - receipt of management representations that the Company's financial statements were prepared in accordance with GAAP; - review, with management, the internal auditors and Deloitte, of management's assessment of the effectiveness of the Company's internal control over financial reporting and Deloitte's evaluation of the Company's internal control over financial reporting; - review, with legal counsel and management, of contingent liabilities; - receipt of the written disclosures and letter from Deloitte required by the Public Company Accounting Oversight Board Ethics and Independence .
+Rule 3526, Communication with AFCs Concerning Independence; and - review, with Deloitte, of Deloitte's independence, the audited consolidated financial statements, the matters required to be discussed by Auditing Standard No. 16 Communications with AFCs, as amended, and other matters, including Rule 2-07 of SEC Regulation S-X.